HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_widget_prog_guide/Content/DataGrid_Methods.md

 *   _widgetRef_ - This parameter specifies the handle to the widget on which the gesture was recognized.
 *   _gestureInfo_ - This parameter specifies an array that provides information about the gesture.
 The contents of this array vary based on the gesture type.

-Volt MX  Iris populates the details in the _gestureInfo_ array.
+VoltMX Iris populates the details in the _gestureInfo_ array.
 This array has the following key-value pairs:

 *   _gestureType_ \[number\] - indicates the gesture type; **1** for TAP, **2** for SWIPE, and **3** for LONGPRESS.
 *   _gesturesetUpParams_ \[object\] - this array is the set up parameters passed while adding the gesture recognizer.